-Article 2.5.1 RETIREMENT ALLOWANCE
+Article 2.5.3 EARLY RETIREMENT ALLOWANCE

-- 1.0 A Faculty Member who has worked a minimum of 25 years and has reached Canada Pension Plan eligibility and elects retirement [see 1.14.1] will receive an allowance, referred to as the retirement allowance, from the date of the commencement of retirement until the date that the member reaches normal-retirement age. - 1.1 In the first year of the payment as per clause 1.0 above the retirement allowance will be calculated as 35% of the scale salary [see Appendix A] the individual would have received if retirement had not been taken. - 1.2 A Faculty member who has elected retirement as per clause 1.0 above is not eligible for step progressions through the Salary Scale. - 1.3 In years subsequent to the first year of retirement as per clause 1.0 above, the retirement allowance will remain at 35% of the step on the salary scale as determined in 1.1 above.
+- 1.0 A Faculty member who elects early retirement [see 2.5.1] will receive an allowance, referred to as the retirement allowance, from the date of the commencement of early retirement until the date of the individual's normal retirement. - 2.1 In the first year of early retirement, the retirement allowance will be calculated as 35% of the scale salary [see Appendix A] the individual would have received if early retirement had not been taken. - 2.2 A Faculty member who has elected early retirement is not eligible for step progressions through the Salary Scale. - 2.3 In years subsequent to the first year of early retirement, the retirement allowance will remain at 35% of the step on the salary scale as determined in 2.1 above.

-Article 2.6 FACULTY SALARY
+Article 2.6.1 FACULTY SALARY AND BENEFITS